aninchat/ansible_cisco_dnac_fabric_site_creation/README.md

 This is particularly helpful for partners, or engineers that often build many proof of concept labs and quickly want to spin up a site hierarchy and fabric sites in DNAC.

-This ansible playbook uses variables that define the following:
+This ansible playbook uses variables that define the following (these variables are under the 'vars' folder):

 ```
 1. A site hierarchy, that includes areas, buildings and floors.